miska12345/OpenMarket-swift/README.md

 ### Wallet
 The wallet contains an up-to-date view of the user's current balances for owned currencies as well as a full transaction history.

+# Todo
+* Add search shop function by name
+* Modify UI to match the general theme
+* Add buttons for making a new organization and currency
+* Add recommendation algorithm by tags